 “We’re coming out of a recession where people don’t have the time to put hours a day into doing the research to publish, unless they’re fortunate.
 And while we may be fortunate, it doesn’t necessarily make us efficient,” said Bruce Clay.
 “And with all the other publications out there that are efficiently publishing summaries, curated content seems to be a big part of the way people eat content.
 So I thought that if we can do a balance of original content and curated content that was news worthy, then it’d give us variety in our published arsenal, our tools, and that would be a great thing for us.”

-Bruce and his team performed tests over the course of several weeks in late 2012 to see if curated blog content would have the same SEO benefit as a standard, original blog post.
+Bruce and his team performed tests over what he had to saythe course of several weeks in late 2012 to see if curated blog content would have the same SEO benefit as a standard, original blog post.
 To establish a baseline, they took a blog post with original content and measured its search engine rankings for a long-tail keyword phrase.
 At the time of the test, it was on the first page of Google.